bjt-user/Linux/systemd/mkosi.md

 and a `mkosi/mkosi.conf` or `mkosi/mkosi.tools.conf` exists, the configuration \
 will be parsed from the `mkosi/` subdirectory of the specified directory instead.

+> `mkosi.conf.d/`  is  parsed  in the same directory as `mkosi.conf` if it exists.\
+Each directory and each file with the `.conf` extension in `mkosi.conf.d/` is parsed.\
+Any directory in `mkosi.conf.d` is parsed as if it were a regular top level \
+directory,  except  for  `mkosi.images/` and `mkosi.tools.conf`,\
+which are only picked up in the top level directory.

+> If any profiles are configured, their configuration is parsed from the \
+`mkosi.profiles/` directory.

+> Subimages are parsed from the `mkosi.images/` directory if it exists.

 ## usage

 #### mkosi init